flashsherlock/fMRIdata/7T/odor/readme.md

 ## prodata.m
 Generate proc files for each subject by running `afni_proc.py` and command files for parallel analysis.

-## proc_anatomy.tcsh
-Use `@SSwarper` to preprocessing anatomical image, then do recon (resample to 1mm by default) to show data on surface (SUMA).
-Only for testing, because high resolution results will be used.

 ## proc_anatomy_hires.tcsh
 Use `@SSwarper` to preprocessing anatomical image, then do recon (keep 0.7mm) to show data on surface (SUMA).
 Amygdala can be automatically segmented to 9 nucleis by command `segmentHA_T1.sh`, and `3dAllineate` to EPI grid.